-- 9. Takeoff clearance and authorization: When the aircraft is ready for takeoff, ATC will send a clearance for takeoff and execution of the entire flight plan.
+- 9. Takeoff clearance and authorization: When the aircraft is ready for takeoff, the MVS will request a departure clearance for takeoff and execution of the entire flight plan.
 This will be subject to clearance confirmation at ATC boundary crossings along the route.
-The VM will also provide vertiport surface movement authorization for takeoff.
+The VM will also provide vertiport surface movement instructions for takeoff.
 The MVS will verify that the required TSPs along the route are available. - a.
-If, for some reason, the UAM aircraft is not in position for takeoff during the takeoff window, the FM, the VM, and ATC will collaborate to determine a new departure time slot that maintains deconfliction requirements.
+If, for some reason, the UAM aircraft is not in position for takeoff during the takeoff window, the FM, the VM, and ATC will collaborate to determine a new departure time slot that maintains deconfliction requirements. - b.

-- b.
 Once a new time slot has been negotiated, the MVS will update the mission intent. - 10.
-Auto-takeoff: After receiving the ATC clearance and VM authorization, the MVS will send an authorized for takeoff signal that will allow the aircraft to execute an auto-takeoff at some point in the takeoff time window.
-As the PIC, the MVS will retain control of the UAM aircraft and use the common operating picture aggregated by the FOC to maintain awareness of the UAM aircraft's surroundings.
+Auto-takeoff: After receiving the ATC clearance and VM instructions, the MVS will send an authorized for takeoff signal that will allow the aircraft to execute an auto-takeoff at some point in the takeoff time window.
+The MVS will retain control of the UAM aircraft and use the Integrated Operating Picture aggregated by the FOC to maintain awareness of the UAM aircraft's surroundings.
 The TSP will manage the C2 datalinks between the FOC and the UAM aircraft.